 Ira Progoff, creator of the groundbreaking Intensive Journal Process, offers a metaphor to describe what’s happening here, and I believe it’s a metaphor that aptly describes many spiritual practices, not just journaling.

 Doing this solitary work, he says — looking inward, and dropping ever more deeply into ourselves — is like dipping into a well.

 We each have our own well, in its own particular location, reflecting the unique details of our own particular lives — and we can only go down into our own wells, not the well of someone else’s experience.

 However, as we go further and further down, we ultimately encounter an underground stream that is the source of all the wells.
 “We are all connected here,” he writes, “in the unitary continuum of being.”

-In the Spiritual Paths program I lead at the Chrysalis Institute, we come back again and again to this quote from Progoff: “This is solitary work we cannot do alone.”
+In the Spiritual Paths program I used to lead at the Innerwork Center, we would come back again and again to this quote from a participant in one of Progoff’s journaling programs: “This is solitary work we cannot do alone.”
 We use it to express the reality that there is a special alchemy that takes place when people gather together to do inner work.